samnooij/shell-genomics/lessons/02_searching_files.md

 your keyboard you use very much.
 What `|` does is take the output that scrolling by on the terminal and then can run it through another command.
 When it was all whizzing by before, we wished we could just slow it down and look at it, like we can with `less`.
-Well it turns out that we can!
-We pipe the `grep` command through `less`
+Well, it turns out that we can!
+We pipe the `grep` command through `less`:

     grep -B1 -A2 NNNNNNNNNN SRR098026.fastq | less

 Now we can use the arrows to scroll up and down and use `q` to get out.

 We can also do something tricky and use the command `wc`. `wc` stands for `word count`.
-It counts the number of lines or characters.
+It counts the number of lines, words and characters.
 So, we can use it to count the number of lines we're getting back from our `grep` command.
-And that will magically tell us how many sequences we're finding.
-We're
+And that will magically tell us how many sequences we're finding:

     grep -B1 -A2 NNNNNNNNNN SRR098026.fastq | wc